jenkhy/GW_Lab_Notebook/Culturing P. marinus/Troubleshooting Perkinsus Culturing.md

 11. Take the remaining two tubes in the incubator out to stain with iodine **Day 13**
 12. Take the PCM tubes out of the incubator now that 10 days have passed

+11/11/2025 Tuesday
+- Obtained an oyster from Rowley in Wild tank
+- Sterile dissection of rectum and mantle tissue, cut each in half.
+There are now two rectum samples and two mantle samples, each sample is put into autoclaved 5 mL labeled tubes
+- Weighed out antibiotics with the "more accurate" scale as seen in the above protocol (5 mg nystatin, 500 mg chloramphenicol, 2 mL of pen/strep) into a 100 mL screw cap bottle.
+- In the BSC, added 98 mL of RFTM into the 100 mL screw cap bottle to ensure the big bottle of RFTM remains sterile.
+- Added 2 mL of RFTM into labeled tubes with tissue
+- Placed in lab incubator at 26.5°C rather than at 27°C

+11/13/2025 Thursday
+- Make PCM with antibiotics by weighing out antibiotics with the "more accurate" scale (5 mg nystatin, 500 mg chloramphenicol, 2 mL of pen/strep), add to a 100 mL screw cap bottle, in BSC, add 98 mL of PCM
+- In two 5 mL tubes, add 2 mL of PCM w antibiotics and inoculate rectum tissue into one, and mantle into the other, pipet up and down to dislodge tissue
+- In nine 5 mL tubes (four for mantle and four for rectum), add 2 mL of PCM into each.
+Then inoculate 0.5 mL of the PCM containing dislodged tissue into eight of these tubes, one tube will be empty as a control